About This Lesson

 On May 25, 2020, George Floyd was suffocated by a police officer in Minneapolis, while three other officers looked on.
 This tragic murder was not a one-off or something that can be attributed to a rogue officer: George Floyd has joined a long list of black men, women, and children who have been killed in recent years by police officers in the US.
 (Here is a list of some of the names of black people killed by the police since Eric Garner's murder in 2014 and George Floyd's murder this year.)
 Protests have since erupted all over the world, not only in response to George Floyd’s murder, but also in response to the systemic racism that has devalued black lives, and has left black people vulnerable to police brutality and inequality.
 In the UK, Black Lives Matter UK has organised countless protests in towns and cities across the country: people have taken to the streets in their thousands to not only demand justice for George Floyd, but also to call for an end to systemic racism.

-This Teaching Idea is a guide for teachers to begin conversations with their students about George Floyd’s death and the events that surround it.
+This lesson is a guide for teachers to begin conversations with their students about George Floyd’s death and the events that surround it.
 Such conversations are always difficult for teachers to facilitate, and distance learning presents added challenges to teaching sensitive material.
 Despite these challenges, it’s critical to make space for students to process the difficult and deeply painful events of these past weeks and the protests and social unrest that have followed.

 Self-reflection is important preparation for facilitating sensitive conversations with our students.
 As educators, we have to process our own feelings and become aware of the way our own identities and experiences shape the perspectives we hold.